garden-io/garden/docs/guides/deprecations.md

 Please use `spec.sync` configuration field instead.

-The old fields `spec.devMode` are automatically converted to `spec.sync` in Garden 0.14.
-But that behaviour will be removed in tne next Garden major release.
+The old fields `spec.devMode` are automatically converted to `spec.sync` in Garden 0.14 when using `apiVersion: garden.io/v2` in the project-level configuration.

 # Local mode